-After the initial authorization has been obtained, the team leader shall The team leader meets with the Child and Family Team, in partnership with the beneficiary and their the beneficiary's family for the purpose of further developing the PCP.
+The team leader meets with the Child and Family Team, in partnership with the beneficiary and their family for the purpose of developing the PCP.

 The beneficiary is eligible to continue this service if the desired outcome or level of functioning has not been restored, improved, or sustained over the time frame outlined in the beneficiary's PCP; or the beneficiary continues to be at risk for out-of-home placement, based on current clinical assessment, history, and the tenuous nature of the functional gains.